Content at Mad Mobile

 Content Type

-We aim for Mad Mobile content to be interactive and audience-building.
 The content types that fulfill this are:

 Graphics